MirkMart/Lab_CompGeno/2025/00_Bash/Bash_scripting.md

 for i in *output; do grep ">" $i; done > list_of_sequences
 ```

-We need now to make the .sh file executable
+We need now to make the .sh file executable.
+Normally it is already executable.
+This could be needed if some program uses this script and encounters some problems while trying to run it.

 ```bash
 chmod 777 namescript.sh